About Portland Audubon

-Our 150 acre Wildlife Sanctuary, just five minutes from downtown Portland, offers 4 miles of family friendly trails, a Nature Store and a Wildlife Care Center, the region’s busiest wildlife rehabilitation center.
-Portland Audubon has a membership of 11,000 and enjoys 40,000 visitors and program participants yearly.
+Our 150-acre Nature Sanctuary, just five minutes from downtown Portland, offers four miles of family friendly trails, a Nature Store and a Wildlife Care Center, the region’s busiest wildlife rehabilitation center.
+Portland Audubon has a membership of 13,000 and welcomes 40,000 visitors and program participants yearly.

-The Wild Arts Festival is one of the major fundraising activities of Portland Audubon and is possible because of the efforts of over 200 volunteers.
+The Wild Arts Festival is one of the major fundraising activities of Portland Audubon and is made possible by the efforts of more than 200 volunteers.
 The proceeds of the Wild Arts Festival benefit the programs of the Audubon Society of Portland.